Carnegie Mellon University

 Communicating Flexible Work Arrangements

-• Once the Flexible Work Arrangement has been approved and the corresponding Flexible Work Agreement has been fully acknowledged in Workday, it is suggested that you schedule a meeting with the employee to ensure the employee understands when they are expected to work on-site and the relevant workplace expectations.
+• Once the Flexible Work Arrangement has been approved and the corresponding Flexible Work Agreement has been fully acknowledged in Workday, you should schedule a meeting with the employee to set clear expectations regarding their schedule, work space and role responsibilities.

 • Remind the employee that their primary work location is a CMU work location, and there may be times that they are expected to be on-site on days when they otherwise would be telecommuting.